RahulNoulia/RahulNoulia/README.md

 ----
 <div align="center">
     <h2>🚀 About Me</h2>
-   <p align="center">Rahul is a computer programming enthusiast with great interest in algorithms, data structures and design of overall architecture. 💥 He have ability of quickly grasping new programming language/technology in a short span of time.💥 He is very passionate about coding and problem-solving. 💥 His favorite programming language are Java , Python and C++ and a developer with great debugging skills 💥. </p>
+   <p align="center">Rahul is a computer programming enthusiast with great interest in algorithms, data structures, and the design of overall architecture.
+I have the ability to quickly grasp new programming languages/technologies in a short span of time.
+I am very passionate about coding and problem-solving.</p>
 </div>

 ----